FREQUENTLY ASKED QUESTIONS

 ★ Should I expect customs fees?

-To those outside the EU, right now I still cross packages off as gifts and write the value as 25 euros to help (not promise) prevent high customs fees.
+To those outside the EU, right now I still cross packages off as gifts and write the value as 20 to 25 euros to help (not promise) prevent high customs fees.
 This might change in the future.

 ★ How can I be sure the doll doesn’t get damaged on the way here?